 One bright spot for Chuck that season was that he got his first official signature shoe: The Air Force Max CB.
-The Air Force Max CB was a super heavy shoe built like a tank.
+The Air Force Max CB was a super heavy shoe built like a tank, like a Charles Barkley shoe should.
 It featured a synthetic nubuck and leather upper with a mid-cut design, as well as an adjustable strap to secure the midfoot and 180-degree Max Air cushioning at the heel for impact protection.
 The shoes were cool as hell and had some absolutely classic commercials to go with them.

 Is there anything more 90s?

 The next season would bring more of the same for Barkley and the Suns.
 Great individual season, a disappointing Playoff loss in the second round, and the second and last chance at a Michael Jordan-less NBA Finals.
 But hey, we got another classic Charles Barkley shoe, the Nike Air Max 2 CB out of it.
 The shoe featured a giant 180 Air Max unit in the heel, the outsole was rugged and, like the previous models, well-suited for outdoor play.
 The upper was full-grain leather, they featured an interior bootie and a 2-in-1 speed lacing system that locks the fit in place.
 Every feature on the shoe seemed to be engineered to take an absolute thrashing.
 They were also accompanied by some amazing commercials and promotional materials.

 Nike Air Max 2 CB

 The Chuckster would play two more seasons with the Suns with similar results: Chuck played well, the Suns underperformed, and we got a slew of new posters.

 Charles would get two more signature shoes with the Suns: the Nike Air CB 34 and the Nike Air CB 34 II (confusing names, right?).